Auxiliary General Oceanographic Research (AGOR) Vessels, United States of America

 Diesel electric propulsion system onboard

-The Armstrong-Class research vessels are designed to have a diesel electric propulsion system.
+The Armstrong-Class research vessels are powered by a diesel electric propulsion system.
 Each vessel is fitted with four main diesel generators, rated at 1,044kW each.
 In addition, there is a 220kW emergency generator.

 Propulsion is provided by two controllable pitch propellers, each driven by a propulsion motor.
 For manoeuvring, each ship is fitted with a 686kW bow thruster and a 620kW stern thruster.